mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 One point of Thrust allows a ship to do one of the following, and several of these maneuvers may be attempted if enough Thrust is available.
 However, each maneuver may only be attempted once with the exception of Evasive Action.

+#### Aid Gunners
-Aid Gunners: A pilot may attempt to aid thair gunners by providing a more stable firing platform along the optimum attack vector.
+A pilot may attempt to aid thair gunners by providing a more stable firing platform along the optimum attack vector.
 The pilot makes a Pilot check to start a task chain with their gunners, as described on page 63.

 Ship Movement Range Band Distance Thrust Required Example Adjacent 1km or less 1 Docked ships Close 1–10km 1 Nearby or dogfighting vessels Short 11–1,250km 2 Ships in same orbital path Medium 1,251–10,000km 5 Surface to orbit Long 10,001–25,000km 10 Near to a planet Very Long 25,001–50,000km 25 Within jump limit Distant More than 50,000km 50 Distant ships

+#### Docking
-Docking: The pilot must make a successful Pilot check.
+The pilot must make a successful Pilot check.
 If the other ship does not wish to be docked, then both ships must make opposed Pilot checks, with the ship trying to dock suffering DM-2.
 When a docking is successful, boarding actions can take place.

+#### Evasive Action
-Evasive Action: Any remaining Thrust can be used as a reaction to dodge incoming fire.
+Any remaining Thrust can be used as a reaction to dodge incoming fire.
 This is covered on page 171.

 ## ATTACK STEP